Electric Vehicle Accident Lawyer Help

 The National Highway Safety Administration (NHTSA), in 2013 became aware of the lack of noise with slow speed electric vehicles.
 The low amount of noise from the cars opened a debate over the concern for pedestrian dangers.

 The most danger to a pedestrian or bike rider is with electric vehicles.
-Most of all, data shows this risk is highest when the car travels at slow speed.
+Most of all, data shows this risk is highest when the car travels at a slow speed.
 Whether the car is pulling into traffic, starting again after a stop at a traffic sign or signal the danger is pronounced to people on foot.
 Also, this risk is high when exiting or entering parking spaces and driveways, backing up, or slowing down.
 Simply put, these vehicles make the least amount of noise.
 They may not make enough noise for people on the streets to hear.
 The risk according to the NHTSA is double during these maneuvers by electric cars.

 Furthermore, the NHTSA estimates the number of annual pedestrian collisions could be decreased or avoided.
 The total number of crashes yearly is about 3,000 according to the NHTSA.
 Of course, this assumes the number of electric vehicles stays the same.
-The number is unlikely to stay at its current number.
+The number is unlikely to stay at its current amount.
 It is estimated by the year 2040 approximately 50 percent of all traffic on the road will be electric or hybrid.
 The current number is about 0.1 percent or one vehicle out of one thousand.

 The most common models of electric vehicles in the United States include: